Thomas Blackshear

-Thomas Richman Blackshear II (born November 14, 1955) is an African-American artist, many of whose paintings adorn Evangelical churches.
-He is also a sculptor and a designer of ornaments, often of African American themes.
+Thomas Richman Blackshear II (born November 14, 1955) is an African-American artist whose paintings adorn many Evangelical churches.
+He is also a sculptor and a designer of stamps and ornaments, often with African American or Western themes.

 Early life

 Blackshear was born in Waco, Texas.
 He grew up in Atlanta, Georgia.

-Blackshear attended the Art Institute of Chicago and then American Academy of Art in Chicago.
+He attended the Art Institute of Chicago and then American Academy of Art in Chicago.

-Blackshear worked for Hallmark Cards for one year after his 1977 graduation from the American Academy of Art.
+After his 1977 graduation from the American Academy of Art, Blackshear worked for Hallmark Cards for one year.

 Career

+Blackshear designs have been a featured in the Smithsonian, museum collections, postage stamps and music albums.

-Blackshear designed illustrations for numerous postage stamps issued by the United States Postal Service (USPS).
+Blackshear's illustrations for numerous postage stamps have issued by the United States Postal Service (USPS).